NREL/t24compliance-web/README.md

 * One must manually stop and restart the Sidekiq process (held by supervisor) on deploy. `ip_address:8080`
 * Deployment is assumed to be on a single server.
 The application should work with separate worker nodes, but the Chef recipes will need to be modified.
 * Simulation results are stored in /data/simulations/#{environment}/{sim_id}.
 These results will eventually fill up the machine since most results are being persisted.
-* ~~System email may not be working~~
-* If you restart IP tables, you must restart the docker service, else the docker container will not have internet access
+* If you restart IP tables, you must restart the docker service, else the docker container will not have internet access.
+This is a known docker issue
 * There is no password on mongodb (make sure ports/iptables are configured correctly)
 * Need to cleanup repo before opening up
     * Remove secret_key